John Whelchel: Sea duties during World War II

 Whelchel was transferred to the Pacific theater in 1944 and subsequently took command of heavy cruiser USS San Francisco on March 10, 1945, where he succeeded another American football player Harvey Overesch.
 Whelchel commanded that ship during the Battle of Okinawa and was subsequently awarded with Legion of Merit with "V" Device and Bronze Star Medal for his leadership of the ship.
-In July, the Imperial Japanese Navy claimed to have sunk the San Francisco, which was refuted by the Navy.
+In July, the Imperial Japanese Navy claimed to have sunk the San Francisco, which was refuted by the United States Navy.

 Whelchel continued in command of the USS San Francisco and sailed toward the Philippines to prepare for an invasion of the Japanese home islands.
 The cessation of hostilities in mid-August, ceased any combat operations, and Whelchel began to prepare San Francisco for occupation duty.
 During August 1945, Whelchel commanded the ship during the show of force in the Yellow Sea and Gulf of Pohai areas and subsequently covered minesweeping operations.

 On November 27, 1945, San Francisco was ordered back to the United States, arriving at San Francisco in the middle of December.
 Whelchel commanded the ship to the East Coast, where she arrived at Philadelphia for inactivation on January 19, 1946.

 Whelchel was subsequently assigned to the Naval Station Pearl Harbor, where he was the chief of staff for the United States Pacific Fleet's ComServPac.
 He also returned to football as an assistant for the Hawaiian Warriors coached by Keith Molesworth.
 In November 1947, he was promoted to the rank of rear admiral.
 He also received his second Legion of Merit during his assignment.

 Upon permission from Secretary of the Navy, John L. Sullivan, Whelchel retired from the active service in 1949.
 He was advanced to the rank of Vice admiral on the basis of combat citations.
 Whelchel was also eligible for retirement pensions due to the longevity of his service.